bairblog/bairblog.github.io/_posts/2017-08-02-minibatch-metropolis-hastings.md

 Limit Theorem).

 The first step for applying our MH test is to use a different acceptance function.
-Expressed in terms of $\Delta$, the classic MH accepts a transition with probability given by the blue curve.
+Expressed in terms of $\Delta$, the classical MH accepts a transition with probability given by the blue curve.

 <p style="text-align:center;">